-The 2020 global lockdown has thrust hygiene and cleanliness into the spotlight.
-People around the world have had to rethink personal hygiene and businesses have had to implement additional disinfection measures to protect their employees and customers.
-Most businesses will be sanitising the hands of people who enter their premises and spending more time disinfecting exterior and interior surfaces.
+Hygiene and cleanliness were thrust into the spotlight during the global pandemic.
+People around the world had to rethink personal hygiene and businesses had to implement additional disinfection measures to protect their employees and customers.
+Many businesses still sanitise the hands of people who enter their premises and spend time disinfecting exterior and interior surfaces.

-The cleaning regimen of most businesses will have been stepped-up too.
-However, there are a few differences between disinfecting and cleaning, especially when it comes to slowing down the spread of COVID-19.
+However, there are a few differences between disinfecting and cleaning.
 The United States Centre for Disease Control and Prevention (CDC) refers to cleaning as the removal of dirt, impurities and germs from a surface, however, cleaning does not kill germs.
 The CDC defines disinfecting as the use of chemicals to kill germs, but not necessarily to clean dirty surfaces.

 In other words, cleaning may leave a surface looking new and shiny, but it does not necessarily kill germs, bacteria and viruses - it simply removes them.
 Disinfecting, on the other hand, eliminates bacteria and viruses, but it may not result in a visibly clean surface.
-Both cleaning and disinfecting are important when it comes to reducing the spread of a virus and should be used in combination with one another.
+Both cleaning and disinfecting are important and should be used in combination with one another.

 Important considerations to note about disinfecting